harshaleemalu03/weather-depicter/README.md

 - Readable typography and strong contrast
 - Responsive design across mobile, tablet, and desktop
 - Visual cues (icons, colors, animations) to improve clarity and engagement

-The goal was to build something that feels like a **real product**, not just an assignment.

 ---